Filippov-Nikolay/amtlis/README.md

-an unfinished project made by Shvets and Philippov!
+an unfinished project made by Shvets and Filippov!